 If there is anything good to be said about the latest film, Jurassic World: Fallen Kingdom it is that it these two solutions turn against each other.
 While every Jurassic Park film is set up against a commons and the privation of that commons, dinosaurs as a part of cultural history and natural history on the one hand and the Jurassic Park branded dinosaur experience on the other, the most recent film makes this opposition explicit, becoming a kind of self-criticism.
 The dinosaurs just want to be left alone to return to some sort of natural world, and the villains want to weaponize and monetize them to make them something profitable.
 The film's villains are the ones who want to contain, brand, and market everything, and the human protagonists are the ones who ultimately want to smash the cages and let everything escape.

 On this last point we can draw a parallel with the other Michael Crichton story being remade, Westworld.
 Both Westworld and Jurassic Park began with the (same) nightmare scenario of a theme park gone amok, with the robots and dinosaurs escaping, but both have ended on the same point with the creatures (artificial lifeforms) escaping the park altogether, now considered less a nightmare than a necessary, perhaps even utopian, salvation.
-We have met the enemy and it is us has its necessary corollary the recognition that our monsters are not so monstrous anymore.
+The old adage that "we have met the enemy and it is us" has its necessary corollary the recognition that our monsters might just be our salvation.